We hope this section will help you get answers to your questions.

 You have informed Hydro-Québec of damages to your property

-Hydro-Québec will answer you within 30 days following the receipt of your request.
-For more complex cases, this response time may be slightly longer, but rest assured that we will process your request as quickly as possible.
+Hydro-Québec will answer you within 30 to 90 days following the receipt of your claim.
+If a major event leads to higher claim volumes or if your file is especially complex, processing times may be increased.
+Rest assured that we will process your claim as quickly as possible.

 How do I know if Hydro-Québec has received my claim?